-This has been really talked about subject for years.
+This has been really talked about the subject for years.
 Some twitch streamers start with webcam and some don’t.
-After checking out many streamers and watching them grow i can honestly say that webcam helps your channel to grow more quicker.
+After checking out many streamers and watching them grow i can honestly say that webcam helps your channel to grow quicker.

-The people in your channel can see your reactions much more better than without one.
+The people in your channel can see your reactions much better than without one.
 Which is a pretty huge deal.
 Marketing your channel is also more challenging without one since you need to create pictures for going live notifications and such.

 Nowadays going live notifications that get the most likes, comments and such seem to work the best when you take a selfie or make a little intro video about the stream.
 So you should you use a webcam?
 YES!
-But it’s up to you of source.
+But it’s up to you of course.

 Setup your Mic and Get It Ready for Streaming

-How to guides – For Mics and Software
+How-to guides – For Mics and Software

 - How to setup Voicemeeter Banana – Cool Radio voice for Free